-Acne is a common skin condition which tends to affect teens, but it can also have an effect on adults.
-The condition is characterized by red, sore spots found mostly on the face, but they can also be found on the back, chest and neck.teens and acne
+Acne is a common skin condition that tends to affect teens, but it can also have an effect on adults.
+The condition is characterized by red, sore spots found mostly on the face, but they can also be found on the back, chest, and neck.

 How does acne affect teens?